 A 2016 Stanford study showed that 80% of students could not tell the difference between an ad and a news story.
 According to BuzzFeed News, fake stories outperformed real political news over the final months of the election.
 The Oxford Dictionaries even selected post-truth as the Word of the Year 2016.

 In the age of social media where anyone can write something and stories spread quickly, it's up to each of us to take the time to critique the news.
 According to FactCheck.org, these are some good steps to determining whether a news story is credible.
 (Credit also to tscpl.org.)

 Use these sites to determine if a story is true or false or somewhere in between.

 Staff at the Library are trained in how to evaluate information.
 Ask us for help in person, by phone, email or chat.

 If you want to research a topic, start with Library resources.
 Unlike a Google search where anything goes, you'll find credible, published articles from magazines, newspapers and other publications.
 Remember it's still important to be aware of bias and opinion.

-"Fake news" can range from purely fabricated stories to hoax sites intended to deceive or satirical sites intended for humor.
+"Fake news" can range from purely fabricated stories and propaganda to hoax sites intended to deceive.
 Images can be edited or used to mislead the reader.
-"Fake news" is also a global industry that generates money from ad revenue for its creators.
+"Fake news" can also be a global for-profit industry that generates money from ad revenue for its creators.